sangier/InBlock_Code/Readme.txt

 Expired Block Recovery:

 6.1: Run: x.getIDsBlocks_expired(start, stop)
-6.2: Run: x.recoverExpiredBlock(id) // this operation has to be done block for block using the ID.
+6.2: Run: x.recoverExpiredAllocation(id) // this operation has to be done block for block using the ID.
 6.3: Run: x.getRecovered()